benrau87/cuckoo_installer/README.md

 Have an oinkcode ready if you want to use Snort

-A Moloch admin will be created, but a standard user named 'cuckoo' with password 'toor' will be available
+A Moloch admin will be created, but a standard user named 'cuckoo' with password 'toor' will be available there are some fields that need to be provided during the Moloch installation so hang around.

 Run the setup.sh